Phalcode/gamevault-docs/docs/server-docs/plugins.md

 ### Step 5: Implement Your Plugin's Logic

 Now, develop your plugin by adding services, controllers, or any other NestJS components.
 You can use existing GameVault modules to extend functionality.
-For instance in our example you can see we used the `UsersService` to count the users on our GameVault server.
-The possibilities are limitless.
+For instance, the [Release Radar example](#example-plugins) reuses `GamesModule` to read the library and writes a news section.
+To expose an endpoint publicly, decorate a `@Controller()` and its routes with `@SkipGuards()`.

 #### Adding Configuration Options

 If your plugin should support specific configuration for the end user, you can introduce custom environment variables.
 Make sure they are unique and do not conflict with existing variables.
-A good pattern is: `PLUGIN_AUTHORNAME_PLUGINNAME_SETTING` (e.g., `PLUGIN_PHALCODE_USELESS_ENABLED`).
+A good pattern is: `PLUGIN_AUTHORNAME_PLUGINNAME_SETTING` (e.g., `PLUGIN_PHALCODE_RELEASE_RADAR_ENABLED`).

 You can access these variables in your code via `process.env.PLUGIN_AUTHORNAME_PLUGINNAME_SETTING`.

 ### Step 6: Test Your Plugin

 When you’re ready to test, run `pnpm start`.
 GameVault will automatically inject your plugin, and you should see relevant logs.
 You can debug using logs or Visual Studio Code’s "Toggle Auto Attach" feature.
-For extra quality assurance, you can write unit tests with Jest by adding a `.spec.ts` file and running `pnpm test`.
+For extra quality assurance, you can write unit tests with Vitest by adding a `.spec.ts` file and running `pnpm test`.

 ### Step 7: Compile Your Plugin

-Once your plugin is working and tested, compile it by running `pnpm build`.
-This will generate a `dist` folder with your compiled plugin in the `dist/.local/plugins/useless-plugin` directory.
-Look for folder containing a `.plugin.module.js` file, this is your compiled plugin.
+Once your plugin is working and tested, compile it by running `pnpm build` (Node LTS).
+This will generate a `dist` folder with your compiled **ESM** plugin in the `dist/.local/plugins/release-radar` directory.
+Look for the folder containing a `.plugin.module.js` file — this is your compiled plugin.
 Zip that folder, this is the final, compiled version of your plugin, ready for users to install and run on their servers.

 ### Step 8: Release Your Plugin